Francis J. Kane: Auxiliary Bishop of Chicago

-On January 24, 2003, Pope John Paul II appointed Kane as an auxiliary bishop of Chicago and titular bishop of Sault Sainte Marie.
+On January 24, 2003, Pope John Paul II appointed Kane auxiliary bishop of Chicago and titular bishop of Sault Sainte Marie.
 He was consecrated on March 19, 2003, by Cardinal Francis George, with Bishops Raymond Goedert and Ricardo Urquidi serving as co-consecrators, at Holy Name Cathedral in Chicago.

-As an auxiliary bishop, Kane also served as episcopal vicar for Vicariate II and the cardinal's liaison for the Annual Catholic Appeal and for the Office for Lay Ecclesial Ministry.
-Kan was also a member of Aid for Women and the Parish Evaluation Project (PEP), and served on the board of directors of St. Joseph College Seminary in Chicago.
+As auxiliary bishop, Kane also served as episcopal vicar for Vicariate II and as the cardinal's liaison for the Annual Catholic Appeal and for the Office for Lay Ecclesial Ministry.
+Kane was also a member of Aid for Women and the Parish Evaluation Project (PEP), and served on the board of directors of St. Joseph College Seminary in Chicago.
 Within the United States Conference of Catholic Bishops, Kane was a member of the Committee on Catholic Education and the Subcommittee on the Catholic Campaign for Human Development.
-He is a member of the Order of the Holy Sepulchre and Knights of Columbus.
+He is a member of the Order of the Holy Sepulchre and the Knights of Columbus.